synapse-medicine/foundation-interview/README.md

 The provided repository needs to be used as a *code template* to create a repository in your personal space.

+### Reimplement in Go

+Reimplement the existing PHP code in the `backend` folder using Go.
+The PHP code intentionally contains some issues that you will need to address in your implementation.
+The expected Go code should provide an HTTP API exposing the same endpoints as those currently implemented in PHP.
+To present the required data, your Go code must use the SQLite database located in the `data` folder.

 ### Adding a new feature

 Your first task will be to develop a new feature.
-The goal is to add a search molecule component to the patient profile page.
+The goal is to add a search component to the patient profile page.
-This component will show a list of molecules that match the input text.
+This component will allow users to search for a medical specialty using free text and display a list of related generic medications.
-When the user selects a molecule from this list, it should be added to the patient allergies using the existing endpoint.

 This gives the following user workflow:
-1. The user clicks on the search field and search for a molecule name using free text.
+1. The user clicks on the search field and searches for a medical specialty using free text.
-2. The user selects the molecule from a list of results that match the search text.
+2. The application displays a list of generic medications related to the entered specialty.
-3. The user chooses the molecule by clicking on it.
+3. The user selects a generic medication from the list.
-4. The chosen molecule is added to the patient’s allergy list.
+4. The application displays the following information for the selected generic medication:
+    - Label of the specialty
+    - Specialty code
+    - Creation date of the generic group
+    - Official journal publication date of the last update of the generic group
+    - Reference specialty of the generic group

 You are free to develop the feature as you want.
 The UX and the design are taken into account, but you should not spend too much time on it.

 ### Updating the CI